Ashburry-trio/Bauderr/README.md

 first client.
 You will also require a second mirc.ini to save the loaded script files in; since you have changed the variables file in your mirc.ini file.
 Just create a shortcut and specify the new mirc-copy.ini file.
-Type `/help command line` in mIRC/Adiirc to see how to do that Set your background of the far-far background to the image in `Bauderr\Scripts\bauderr\images\background.jpg`and image-setting to “`normal`” seems to work best for me.
+Type `/help command line` in mIRC/Adiirc to see how to do that.
+Set your background of the far-far background to the image in `Bauderr\Scripts\bauderr\images\background.jpg`and image-setting to “`normal`” seems to work best for me.